Reflections for the 29th Week in Ordinary Time 2011**

-Monday of the Twenty-Ninth Week of Ordinary Time
+Monday of the 29th Week in Ordinary Time

 Oct.
 18, Feast of St. Luke